 This is a quick, semi-subjective measure that you'll need to assess on yourself: do you have a high instep (aka does the top of your foot kind of arch pretty high?) or a relatively flat, "low volume" foot?
 Instep height is important, but fortunately, you probably have a good idea of what you're working with if you’ve worn shoes before.

 Keep in mind that there are lots of ways to manipulate the volume of your boot and make a low-volume boot a high-volume pair (the reverse isn’t really feasible).
 Some people add a special footbed to take up more space in the boot (many high-volume boots actually come with an extra footbed for this purpose).
-Others wear thick socks – though this is not recommended, as thicker socks typically translate into more sweat, which means cold toes.
+Others wear thick socks – though this is not recommended, as thicker socks typically translate into more sweat and reduced blood circulation, which means cold toes.

 Sock it to me